-Eventually, you’ll go down an elevator that will lead you to where Sinjin is holding Kent captive.
+Eventually, you will go down an elevator that will lead you to where Sinjin is holding Kent captive.
 If you want to save Kent, but VERY careful.
 Do not start a fight immediately, or else Sinjin will shoot Kent in the head.

 Instead, walk slowly out of the elevator and talk to Sinjin.
-You’ll have the option of talking as the Silver Shroud, but that’s not a good idea.
-Quicksave during the conversation before selecting anything in-case your speech challenge fails.
+You will have the option of talking as the Silver Shroud, but that is not a good idea.
+Quicksave during the conversation before selecting anything in case your speech challenge fails.

-Use the option, “Kill me first.”
-If the option fails, simply reload and try it again (don’t worry, even with a low Charisma it should work in a few tries).
-If Sinjin is convinced, he’ll let Kent live (for now) and focus his assault on you.
-Take out Sinjin as quickly as possible, then eliminate his subordinates as well.
+Use the option, “Kill me First.”
+If the option fails, simply reload and try it again (do not worry, even with a low Charisma it should work in a few tries).
+If Sinjin is convinced, he will let Kent live (for now) and focus his assault on you.
+Take out Sinjin as quickly as possible, and then eliminate his subordinates as well.

-If you’ve done everything properly, Kent should still be alive.
-Talk to him, then head back to Goodneighbor.
+If you have done everything properly, Kent should still be alive.
+Talk to him, and then head back to Goodneighbor.
 Before heading back, do not forget to loot the streamer trunk behind Kent for some sweet loot.

-Talk to Hancock to receive an impressive reward of 750 Bottlecaps, then talk to Kent in the Memory Den.
+Talk to Hancock to receive an impressive reward of 750 Bottlecaps, and then talk to Kent in the Memory Den.
 He offers to upgrade your Silver Shroud costume.
 He might not do it immediately, but be sure to come back at Levels 25, 35, and 45.
-These are the levels at which he’ll upgrade the costume and make it more powerful.
+These are the levels at which he will upgrade the costume and make it more powerful.

 This is all we have in our Fallout 4 The Silver Shroud Side Quest Guide.
 If there is anything else that you would like to add, let us know in the comments section below!